 Latvia is a beautiful and affordable country, best known for its lovely beaches, castles, and forests!

-For $40/day, you can easily travel around Latvia while staying in hostels, cooking, eating out some meals, and exploring castles and dense, magical forests.
+For $40/day, you can easily travel around Latvia while staying in hostels, cooking, eating out for some meals, and exploring castles and dense, magical forests.

 A bed in a dorm typically goes for about $8-$12/night, meals will cost about $12-$15 a day, and transportation costs less than $5 locally, and only $10-$15 for intercity rides.

-Some of the best things to do in Latvia are also free, like wandering Riga, and exploring the forests, which is another reason why Latvia is such a budget friendly travel destination.
+Some of the best things to do in Latvia are also free, like wandering around Riga, and exploring the forests, which is another reason why Latvia is such a budget friendly travel destination.